Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 To use Armature Deform Parenting you must first select all the Child Objects that will be influenced by the Armature and then lastly, select the Armature Object itself.
-Once all the Child Objects and the Armature Object are selected press :kbd:`Ctrl-P` and select Armature Deform in the Set Parent To popup menu.
+Once all the Child Objects and the Armature Object are selected press :kbd:`Ctrl-P` and select Armature Deform in the Set Parent To pop-up menu.

 .. figure:: /images/SR-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform.jpg